Updated for 2024 by Munira Maricar

 Best Spring Break Volunteer Programs for High School Students

-Here are spring break service trips for high school students worth considering:
+Here are spring break service trips for high school students, or those 18 years and under, worth considering:

 In Guadalajara, Projects Abroad’s Public Health program focuses on community health campaigns and medical initiatives.
 This option is one of the organization’s Team Trips that coincides with spring break dates.
+This project is suitable for 15-18 years old.
 During this trip, you’ll work under the supervision of medical professionals.
 This program lasts one week, and you’ll live with a host family.

 Best Spring Break Volunteer Programs for College Students and Adults